Last updated on 2026-03-12

 Program Overview

 Humber’s Heating, Refrigeration and Air Conditioning Technology advanced diploma program equips students with a thorough understanding of energy systems utilized in commercial and industrial settings.
-Throughout the program, students will learn to implement engineering principles and conventions aimed at achieving optimal energy efficiency.
-This is accomplished through a systematic approach that includes evaluation, monitoring, load assessment using software modeling, and direct digital control (DDC).
-The program is designed to prepare graduates for a successful career in the HVAC industry, focusing on both theoretical knowledge and practical skills.
+Throughout the program, students will learn to implement engineering principles and practices aimed at maximizing energy efficiency.
+This includes evaluating and monitoring systems, conducting load evaluations using software modeling, and applying direct digital control (DDC) techniques.
+The program is designed to prepare graduates for a successful career in the HVAC industry, ensuring they are well-versed in the latest technologies and practices.

 Program Structure

-The Heating, Refrigeration and Air Conditioning Technology program spans over 6 semesters, providing a comprehensive curriculum that balances theoretical learning with practical application.
-The program structure includes:
+The Heating, Refrigeration and Air Conditioning Technology program spans over 6 semesters, providing a comprehensive education in HVAC systems.
+The program is structured as follows:

 Featured Experiences

-- Field Experience: An optional, paid field experience related to the program, allowing students to apply their skills in a real work environment.
+- Field Experience: An optional, paid field experience related to the program, requiring a minimum of 400 hours of work.

-- Hands-On Labs: Access to state-of-the-art facilities that simulate real-world HVAC scenarios, ensuring students gain practical skills.
+- Hands-on Learning: Access to state-of-the-art facilities and equipment that simulate real-world work environments.

-- Industry Partnerships: Collaborations with businesses and government entities to identify employment opportunities for students.
+- Industry Partnerships: Collaborations with businesses and government to identify employment opportunities for students.

 Career Options

-Graduates of the Heating, Refrigeration and Air Conditioning Technology program can pursue a variety of career paths in Canada, including:
+Graduates of the Heating, Refrigeration and Air Conditioning Technology program can pursue various career paths in Canada, including:

-- HVAC Technician: Responsible for installing, maintaining, and repairing heating, ventilation, and air conditioning systems in residential and commercial settings.
+- HVAC Technician: Responsible for installing, maintaining, and repairing heating, ventilation, and air conditioning systems in residential and commercial buildings.

 - Energy Management Consultant: Works with organizations to improve energy efficiency and reduce operational costs through effective energy management strategies.

-- Refrigeration Mechanic: Specializes in the installation and repair of refrigeration systems, ensuring they operate efficiently and comply with safety standards.
+- Refrigeration Mechanic: Specializes in the installation and repair of refrigeration systems, ensuring they operate efficiently and comply with safety regulations.

-- Building Systems Engineer: Focuses on the design and optimization of building systems, including HVAC, to enhance energy efficiency and occupant comfort.
+- Building Systems Engineer: Focuses on the design and optimization of building systems, including HVAC, to enhance energy performance and sustainability.

 - Technical Sales Representative: Engages with clients to sell HVAC products and services, requiring a strong understanding of technical specifications and customer needs.